 - Excellent sound quality across all frequencies.

-- Solid selection of tuning options with an onboard display.
+- Solid selection of tuning options with an onboard display and app control.

 EV ETX-10P review